maximtyan/notes/docs/notes/dev/sw-dev.md

 ---
 layout: default
-title: Writing the Code
+title: Writing A Program
-has_children: false
+has_children: true
 nav_order: 2
+parent: Notes
 ---

 > Program development is NOT code development only!
 Coding is the final stage.